AER-RC/CLBLM/README.md

 # Instructions and Tips for Running LNFL <a name="runlnfl"></a>

-LNFL is used to generate a unformatted file (`TAPE3`) of all the line parameters required by LBLRTM.
+LNFL is used to generate a unformatted file (`TAPE3`) of all the line parameters required by CLBLM.

 ## Input files for LNFL <a name="lnflin"></a>